-Total income has decreased by 1.14% which is mainly due to a £0.451m reduction in dwelling rents.
-This reduction in income relates to the decision from Central Government to reduce rent values by 1% per annum, and also a reduction in the number of properties owned by the Council due to the Right to Buy scheme.
+Total income has decreased by 1.41%, which is due to a £0.393m reduction in dwelling rents.
+This reduction in income relates to the decision from Central Government to reduce rent value by 1% per annum and also a reduction in the number of properties owned by the Council due to the Right to Buy Scheme and the redevelopment of the Abbey Grove site.